harlan-zw/harlanzw.com-vitepress/app/blog/vue-automatic-component-imports/index.md

 Due to the nature of mapping a file name to a component name, it sets a few requirements around how you name your components.
 If you're following the Vue [style-guide](https://vuejs.org/v2/style-guide/#Multi-word-component-names-essential) for component naming, you shouldn't have an issue.

-If you're going to adopt automatic component imports I'd additionally recommend the following:
+If you're going to adopt automatic component imports I'd recommend the following rules:
 - Namespace all components (i.e `HButtonOutline`, `H` is the namespace)
 - Avoid non-unique component file names
 - Use nested folders to separate scopes

-## Future Of Compile-Time Optimisations
+## Future Of Automatic Compile-Time "Upgrades"

-### Directive Support
+### Import Directive Support

 Vuetify already has some support for this.
 The idea is that when compiling the template, we can also see when specific directives are used.
 If the directive is not globally registered, then we can do a compile-time import of it.